stanford-rc/mais-apis-python/docs/workgroup.rst

 Searching by Name
 -----------------

+Workgroups can be searched for by name.
+:meth:`~stanford.mais.workgroup.WorkgroupClient.search_by_name` performs a
-Workgroups can be searched for by using a "starts with" -style search with wildcards.
+"starts with" -style search with wildcards.
 Search results do not include all the details of the workgroups, so if you want full information, you need to make a call to fetch the full details of the workgroup:

 .. code-block:: python